The Division of Gastroenterology at the University of Alberta is pleased to offer advanced Gastroenterology clinical training in the following areas:

 - English, as per University Requirements

-- A minimum score of at 6.5 on each band of the IELTS as well as satisfactory completion of an ELP assessment during the Pre-Entry Assessment Program (PEAP) that is mandatory for all sponsored trainees or the probationary period those who do not attend the PEAP.
+- A minimum score of at 7.0 on each band of the IELTS as well as satisfactory completion of an ELP assessment during the Pre-Entry Assessment Program (PEAP) that is mandatory for all sponsored trainees or the probationary period those who do not attend the PEAP.
 The IELTS results must be from the past two years.

 Candidates will be exempt from English requirements if: